Examples of SAP Package Licenses

 The table below compares these engines and their typical license metrics, highlighting any standard vs. enterprise distinctions:

 Each example demonstrates SAP’s approach of tying license fees to a concrete business metric.
-Organizations need to understand the exact definitions (e.g., what counts as an “employee” or “document”) in their contracts.
+Organizations need to understand the precise definitions (e.g., what constitutes an “employee” or a “document”) in their contracts.

-Misinterpreting a metric can lead to compliance issues — for instance, counting only full-time staff.
+Misinterpreting a metric can lead to compliance issues, such as counting only full-time staff.

-Still, not including contractors in a payroll metric could be an audit risk if the contract includes both.
+Still, excluding contractors from a payroll metric could be an audit risk if the contract includes both.

 Similarly, using an engine beyond its “standard” edition limits (like exceeding the embedded EWM’s allowed throughput) effectively means using unlicensed capacity.